Purim

 Fellowship Hall

 Another glorious reading of the Megillah by light of day.
 Families and children are welcome as always.
-We begin at 8:00 AM sharp for a quick Shacharit (morning prayers), followed by the Megillah.
+We begin at 7:00 AM sharp for a quick Shacharit (morning prayers) with Torah reading, followed by the Megillah.

 Mishloach Manot and other Purim Mitzvot